In late 1980, to the early 1990s, there was virtually no organized education available on technical analysis based trading.

-Over time, those limiting beliefs were growing about the Trading the Pristine method class.
+Over time, those limiting beliefs were growing about the Trading the Pristine method TPM1 class.

 Trading the Pristine Method Taught

-In the Trading the Pristine Method seminar, we used the 20 and 40 moving average cross-overs for trend changes.
+In the Trading the Pristine Method seminar TPM1, the 20 and 40 moving average cross-overs were used for trend changes.

 For example, if changing time frames changed the location of the moving averages, did that change the locations of support and resistance?

-There were so many questions that the Trading the Pristine Method class did not answer.
+There were so many questions that the Trading the Pristine Method TPM1 class did not answer.

-There were subjective technical tools used to determine support, resistance and trend changes that are misleading and unnecessary.
+There were subjective technical tools used to determine support, resistance and trend changes that are misleading.

 Common sense eventually brought me to the realization that some moving averages are so widely used that they become a self-fulling prophecy.

-Trading the Pristine Method class taught the use of drawing trend lines up and down to determine the trend and trend breaks, which I did use in the early days.
-In time, I realized that they too were a flawed concept.
+Trading the Pristine Method basic class TPM1 taught the use of drawing trend lines up and down to determine the trend and trend breaks, which I did use in the early days.
+In time, I realized that they too are a flawed concept.

 How many ways can you determine a trend break?
 Only one based on an actual break.

 Simply understanding that once an uptrend no longer met the definition of one, that is higher highs and higher lows, the uptrend was over.
-That eliminated trend lines, moving average cross-overs and the confusion.
+That understanding eliminates trend lines, moving average cross-overs and confusion.

-Many want to believe that there are “hidden areas” on charts or “proprietary” analytical tools.
+Many are taught and believe that there are “hidden areas” on charts or “proprietary” analytical tools.
+That is False.